The Texas Voyeurism law makes it a crime to “spy” on someone without their consent for sexual purposes in a place that should be considered private.

 What level of crime is Voyeurism in Texas?

-The Penal Code classifies the punishment for Voyeurism as a Class C misdemeanor, Class B misdemeanor, or state jail felony, depending on the circumstances.
+The Penal Code classifies the punishment for Voyeurism as a Class A misdemeanor, state jail felony, or third degree felony, depending on the circumstances.

 Learn more about the penalty range for this offense in the section above.